RATDistributedSystems/webserver/README.md

 # The Front-End Webserver

-We chose to go with [Caddy](github.com/mholt/caddy), a webserver built entirely in Go so that our entire stack remains in Golang.
+We chose to go with [HttpRouter](github.com/julienschmidt/httprouter), a webserver router built entirely in Go so that our entire stack remains in Golang.

 ## How to Setup

 ```
 go get github.com/RATDistributedSystems/webserver

-# We will get an error but that is OK
-# we just want to download it into the right place

-cd $GOHOME/github.com/RATDistributedSystems/webserver/setup
+cd $GOHOME/github.com/RATDistributedSystems/webserver
-./setup.sh
+go build server.go
 ```

 Our Caddy handler should now be built